Close

 Nasser05/10/2025 at 17:07 0 comments

-With the mechanical and electronic parts assembled, it was time to tackle the brain of the system—the programming.
-This is where everything comes together: motors, servos, sensors, and user interactions.
+With the mechanical and electronic parts assembled, we moved on to programming to connect the motors, servos, sensors, and user inputs.

-We started by defining the main behaviors the system needed to perform:
+We defined the main behaviors the system needed:

 • Homing sequences for all actuators